numba/numba/docs/source/cuda/cuda_compilation.rst

 A simple way to address all these issues is to compile device functions with the C ABI instead.
 This results in the following:

-- The name of the compiled device function in the generated code can be controlled.
+- The name of the device function in the compiled code can be controlled.
 By default it will match the name of the function in Python, so it is easy to determine.
 This is the function's ``__name__``, rather than ``__qualname__``, because ``__qualname__`` encodes additional scoping information that would make the function name hard to predict, and in a lot of cases, an illegal identifier in C.